Skip to content

 Is It Hard to Get Into Notre Dame of Maryland University?
 Acceptance Rate & Requirements

-Notre Dame of Maryland University, located in Baltimore, Maryland, keeps admissions accessible, extending offers to roughly 82% of those who apply.
-The school reports a graduation rate of roughly 51%.
+Notre Dame of Maryland University, located in Baltimore, Maryland, admits most of the students who apply; the acceptance rate is roughly 82%.
+The graduation rate is roughly 51%.

 Can I Afford It?